 9. An insulated cup like a Hydroflask or Yeti

 Lots of plastic is used at all-inclusive resorts.
-Some resorts are going with reusable options, but let’s be honest, those tiny plastic cups don’t hold much anyway.
+Some resorts are going with reusable options, but let’s be honest; those tiny plastic (reusable or not) cups don’t hold much anyway.
 By bringing your own, you’ll be saving both plastic and trips to the pool bar.

 10. A lounge for the pool